On symmetries of the non-stationary PIIn hierarchy and their applications: Affine Weyl groups and their extensions

-The canonicity of new variables and fundamental relations can be verified by the straightforward computation. \end{exmp}
+The canonicity of new variables and fundamental relations can be verified by a straightforward computation. \end{exmp}

-\begin{rem} The generator construction process is usually based on the explicit Hamiltonian system.
+\begin{rem} The generator construction process is usually based on an explicit Hamiltonian system.
 However, in our case, this method is complicated, since we should substitute canonical coordinates derivatives into formulas \eqref{canCoordAsPolsEq} after actions of generators on them iteratively.
-For instance, in case $n = 1$, $r^{(1)}$ transforms $Q_1$ to $\tilde{Q}_1 = - \frac{1}{4} w$, and then $r^{(1)} \brackets{P_1} = \tilde{P}_1$ is
+For instance, in the case $n = 1$, $r^{(1)}$ transforms $Q_1$ to $\tilde{Q}_1 = - \frac{1}{4} w$, and then $r^{(1)} \brackets{P_1} = \tilde{P}_1$ is

 \end{rem}